simofel/comp423-course-notes/docs/tutorials/go-setup.md

       "settings": {},
       "extensions": ["golang.go"]
     }
+  },
+  "postCreateCommand": "go version"
 }
-}
 ```

+!!!
+Note
+    They want us to automatically display the Go version

 Reopen the project in the container by pressing `Ctrl+Shift+P` (or `Cmd+Shift+P` on Mac), typing `"Dev Containers: Reopen in Container"`, and selecting the option.
 This may take a few minutes while the image is downloaded and the requirements are installed.

-Once your dev container setup completes, close the current terminal tab (trash can), open a new terminal pane within VSCode, run `go version`!
+Once your dev container setup completes, close the current terminal tab (trash can) and open a new terminal pane within VSCode!

 ## Hello 423 program